ManimCommunity/manim/CONTRIBUTING.md

    operating system, python version, and any stack traces that the code may have generated (if applicable).

 4. Please open an issue only after you have gathered this information.
+When submitting an issue, make sure to follow the template (this is the default text you are shown when first opening the 'New Issue' page).
 A community member will (hopefully) respond and start a conversation to address the issue.

 7. Please give the community a reasonable amount of time before asking again, or insisting on your issue.
 Keep in mind that everyone is a volunteer.
 If